Donklord/BrewAssist/README.md

 There isnt any special installation instructions, the program, by default, is designed to work as is from  any location you copy it to.
 All you need to do is navigate to BrewAssist\dist and open the executable jar file.

 <h5><i> Program Use </i></h5>
 Using the program requires some knowldege about what recipie you want to build.
-But in general you can follow this procedure below.
+This program is designed around a series of tools that all work together.
+You can easily load all of these tools from the main loading menu.
+A brief description of each tool, and its status is below.

 Please note: there is a known bug with the table (Hops and grains table) not populating the ingredient characteristics afer selecting them.
 All you have to do is click on any cell in the first column.
 I am currently looking into alternatives.